GbengaCyber/Conditional-Access-Troubleshooting-Runbook---Lab-Simulation/README.md

 ## Who This Is For

-This is written for IT administrators, security analysts, and SOC engineers who manage Microsoft Entra ID and Intune in environments where employees use a mix of corporate and personal devices — particularly where macOS or unmanaged devices need access to Microsoft 365 resources.
+This is written for IT administrators, security analysts, and SOC engineers who manage Microsoft Entra ID and Intune in environments where employees use a mix of corporate and personal devices, particularly where macOS or unmanaged devices need access to Microsoft 365 resources.

 ---